Sharkoon1/BLXMSmartBridge/README.md

 automatically bridges tokens to balance prices when they diverge.

 **Modes:**
-- **Single Step** — walk through price collection, arbitrage calculation, and swap execution one step at a time (useful for debugging)
+- **Single Step** — walk through price collection, arbitrage calculation, and swap execution one step at a time for debugging purpose
 - **Full Autonomous** — runs continuously and triggers automatically when prices diverge

 Includes a frontend for live price monitoring, console logs, and bot controls.